sn99/Optimizing-linux/README.md

 2. `echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`

-   This setting most likely will not persist during the next boot, I like to change it manually rather than making a systemd service(I am an laptop and it gets hot).
-You might wanna google how to make it persistent for your distro if you like OR:
+   This setting most likely will not persist during the next boot; I like to change it manually rather than making a systemd service(I am a laptop, and it gets hot).
+You might want to google how to make it persistent for your distro if you like OR:
     ```shell
     echo 'GOVERNOR="performance"' | sudo tee /etc/default/cpufrequtils
     sudo systemctl disable schedutil
     ```

-   The default is `schedutil`, you can see others [here](https://www.kernel.org/doc/html/v4.14/admin-guide/pm/cpufreq.html).
+   The default is `schedutil`; you can see others [here](https://www.kernel.org/doc/html/v4.14/admin-guide/pm/cpufreq.html).

-Note: You can also change the default during compilation of the kernel.
+**Note**: You can also change the default during the kernel compilation.

 ## Improving graphic card performance

-You can find overclocking tools specific to you GPU(s), but to make sure your graphics card isn’t being suppressed by the OS(especially AMD):
+You can find overclocking tools specific to your GPU(s), but to make sure your graphics card isn’t being suppressed by the OS(especially AMD):

 1. Checking whether it is `auto`: